nestedclasses/ParseFlatFile/README.md

   My file is in project folder that is "ALL.csj".

   ** Please dont forget to change the file path name in ParseAndSaveDataToDataBase() method before running your project.
+  ** Update the connection string with your server name, Database name and credentials.